-The Wellstar Primary Care Nurse Practitioner MSN program will prepare you to function as a primary caregiver.
+The Family Nurse Practitioner MSN program will prepare you to function as a primary caregiver.
 With accreditation by the Commission on Collegiate Nursing Education, you can enjoy more career autonomy and have significant career potential.
 After graduating, you’ll also be prepared for national certification as a Family Nurse Practitioner (NP).

 Shortest Nurse Practitioner Program in Georgia